 THE GLORY GUYS

 Basically a refashioning of the Little Big Horn fiasco, chiefly the Reno Hill part of the fight, the slow build to the action finale goes through a leaden array of stock military and western clichés, mostly ridiculous, especially when the two leading men engage in a corny fight over the main gal.
 In a movie posing as tough drama, the stupid low-comedy demolishing of Senta Berger’s dwelling by suitors Tom Tryon and Harve Presnell wheezes out film hijinks done fifteen years earlier.

 Those leads are weak and miscast, and there is awful hamboning from a 25-year-old clod named James Caan, murdering an Irish accent badly enough to turn the sound down.
 Also on board is everywhere-that-year kid Michael Anderson Jr. *

-While there is decent work from Andrew Duggan, playing against his usual good-guyness as the messianic Custer-figure, and typical meanie Adam Williams being amiable for a change, the best acting in the movie, in the best role, is belted from Slim Pickens as the tough-but-fair sergeant who whips the recruits into enough shape to get decimated by the acres of Mexican extras playing Indians.
+While there is decent work from Andrew Duggan, playing against his usual good-guyness as the messianic Custer-figure, and from typical meanie Adam Williams being amiable for a change, the best acting in the movie, in the best role, is belted from Slim Pickens as the tough-but-fair sergeant who whips the recruits into enough shape to get decimated by the acres of Mexican extras playing Indians.

 There are a lot of those riders, in cavalry blue or feathers & war paint during the big, noisy, and fairly effective wipeout that decides who will get the girl and the last lines of dialogue.